 It is therefore a must to check the condition of the brake pads.
 If they are too worn, cracked or uneven, there is only one option: replace them immediately!
-In addition, the brake ventilation should also be checked.
-If the brake lever on the handlebar can be pulled all the way back, it is time to bleed the brake.
+In addition, the brake release should also be checked.
+If the brake lever on the handlebars can be pulled all the way back, the brake needs to be bled.

 It usually helps to remove the wheel and re-center the brake caliper.
-To do this, pull the brake lever on the handlebars backwards and loosen the screws on the brake caliper.
-A thorough cleaning of the brake pads can also help.
+To do this, pull the brake lever on the handlebars to the rear and loosen the screws on the brake caliper.
+Thorough cleaning of the brake pads can also help.

 On standard all-mountain bikes, the compression depth should not be more than 25 percent of the fork.
-Whether the damping needs to be increased can also be determined quickly and easily: Push the handlebar and thus the suspension fork down as far as it will go and let it spring back up.
+Whether the damping needs to be increased is also determined quickly and easily: Push the handlebars, and thus the suspension fork, down as far as it will go and let it spring back up.

 If the front wheel loses contact with the ground, the damping should be increased.
-To ensure that the fork functions optimally, you can apply a little lubricant afterwards.
-The bike will thank the rider when riding off-road.
+To ensure that the fork functions optimally, a little lubricant may be applied afterwards.
+The bike will thank the rider in the terrain.

-Tyres and wheels also need to be checked.
-First of all, you should take a look at the degree of wear of the tyre tread.
-If the tread is badly worn or if the casing is even cracked, you should get a new one.
-Tyre pressure and spoke tension must also be correct.
-If the wheel does not run smoothly, it may need to be re-centred.
+Tires and wheels also need to be checked.
+The first thing to look at is the degree of wear on the tire tread.
+If the tread is badly worn or if the casing is even cracked, you need a new one.
+Tire pressure and spoke tension must also be correct.
+If the wheel does not run smoothly, it may need to be re-centered.

-To ensure that the bicycle chain works properly and can jump back and forth smoothly in the rear derailleur, a thorough cleaning is recommended first.
+To ensure that the bicycle chain works properly and can jump back and forth smoothly in the rear derailleur, the first thing to do is to clean it thoroughly.
 Stubborn dirt and old grease are best removed with a soapy solution.

-After the suds have soaked in for a while, simply scrub them off with a toothbrush (wheel and rider should use separate toothbrushes).
-Once all impurities have been removed, carefully dry the chain.
+After the suds have soaked in for a while, simply scrub them off with a toothbrush (wheel and driver should use separate toothbrushes).
+Once all impurities have been removed, the chain is carefully dried.
 Then apply chain lubricant and you're done.

-The gear shifting should be checked especially for an optimal position of the shifting eye on the shifting cassette.
-Please also adjust the tension on the gear lever correctly.
+The gear shift should be checked especially for an optimal position of the shift eye on the shift cassette.
+Please also adjust the tension on the shift lever correctly.

-Finally, it is customary to check all screws on the frame, saddle, handlebars and gears once again and tighten them if necessary.
-Now you are ready for your next mountain bike tour.
+Finally, it is customary to once again check all screws on the frame, saddle, handlebars and gears and tighten them if necessary.
+Now you are ready for the next mountain bike tour.